pkrysztofiak/rxjavafx-tutorial/README.md

 .subscribe(textArea::setText);
 ```
 You can find out yourself that during request UI is fully responsive.
-Of course, you can click the "Submit" Button multiple times and that could queue up the requests in an undesirable way.
+Of course, you can click the "Send request" Button multiple times and that could queue up the requests in an undesirable way.
 But at least the work is kept off the UI thread.
 ### Parallelization
 Did you know the flatMap() (as well as flatMapSingle() and flatMapMaybe() ) is actually a concurrency tool?
 RxJava by default does not do parallelization, so effectively there is no way to parallelize an Observable .
 As we have seen, subscribeOn() and observeOn() merely move emissions from one thread to another thread, not one thread to many threads.
 However, you can leverage flatMap() to create several Observables parallelizing emissions on different threads.
-Example059
+##### Example059
 ```java
 Observable.just("one", "two", "three", "four", "five", "six", "seven", "eight", "nine", "ten") .doOnNext(next -> System.out.println("[" + Thread.currentThread().getName() + "] next=" + next))